dhananjaygr/Userpermissions/UserPermissions/portal.md

  - Expected Attendee Count  - The number of lab environments to be pre-deployed.

  - Supported Language - Language that will be used in the registration and lab environment page

  - Primary Contact - Email address that can be used for communication, if there is any question regarding the lab request.

  - Customer - Company or Organization name.

+ - Workshop Purpose - The Pupose of the Workshop.

  - Duration (in Minutes) - Duration for which the lab environment will run.

 **Approver:** They can only approve lab requests and cannot access other options such as templates or ODLs.